Visveswaran01/Wired_cum_Wireless-NS2/README.md

-Implementation of Wired-cum-Wireless Network in NS2 Simulator
+Implementation of Wired-cum-Wireless Network in NS2 Simulator.
+Mobile Internet Protocol is also used.